-Yes, they may look like locals, but cyclamen are actually native to the Mediterranean, a climate characterized by hot, dry summers and mild, wet winters.
-The name comes from the Latin cyclaminos (meaning circle), a reference to the shape of the plant’s tuber.
+Yes, they may look like locals, but cyclamen are native to the Mediterranean, a climate marked by hot, dry summers and mild, wet winters.

 Wild cyclamen growing in a rock crevice

-Much of North America, though, is ill-suited to plants that bloom in the winter.
-As a result, cyclamen are usually sold as houseplants.
+Much of North America, though, is too cold for winter-blooming cyclamen.
+As a result, they are usually sold as houseplants.
 And of all the varieties sold, the most popular is Cyclamen persicum.
 This species, bred specifically for indoor use, is the parent of most of the florists’ varieties on the market today.

 Florists’ cyclamen, C. persicum

 WHY WE LIKE THEM

 There’s no doubt that a cyclamen’s biggest draw is its vibrant flowers.
-Held aloft on long, delicate stems, each blossom has five petals that either bend upwards or out.
+Perched atop long, delicate stems, each blossom has five petals that either bend upwards or out.
 Common colors are pink, deep cherry red, lavender and white, although these days, new hybrids include hot pink.
 And the petals of one recent introduction called Stargazer face downwards.

 And yet, beautiful flowers aren’t the only appeal of this tender species.
 The leaves are equally showy, and just like the flowers, grow on a stem all of their own.
 Color and shape vary greatly across varieties.
 Some leaves look like ivy while others are rounded.
 And many are heart-shaped with a pointed tip.

 CYCLAMEN CARE: THE FOUR ESSENTIALS

 So how do we get our cyclamen to thrive indoors?
 It’s all about the temperature, followed by ample light, proper watering and regular feeding.